revolverhuset/fishsticks/README.md

 Compile
 =======
-`fishsticks` makes heavy use of procedural macros, also known as macros 1.1, via Diesel and Serde.
-These are presently only available in the nightly channel of Rust, but in contrast to compiler plugins, procedural macros are intended to be stabilized and become available in the stable channel.
+`fishsticks` makes heavy use of procedural macros, also known as macros 1.1.
+These are presently only available in the beta and nightly channels of Rust.
+Procedural macros are expected to be available in stable Rust version 1.15, to be released February 3.

     rustup override set nightly
     cargo build